 - The intangible “tricks” your employees know to improve their own efficiency and productivity

-As this experiential knowledge is rather difficult to pin down into words, it’s usually conveyed via video demonstrations, recorded discussions, mentorship programs, and other methods that encourage direct observation and interaction.
+As this experiential knowledge is rather difficult to pin down into words, it's usually conveyed via video demonstrations, recorded discussions, mentorship programs, and other methods that encourage direct observation and interaction.

 Implicit knowledge is somewhat of a blend of explicit and tacit knowledge:

-On the one hand, implicit knowledge isn’t readily apparent.
-More often than not, it’s used without the individual being aware of using it — and without even thinking about it.
+On the one hand, this knowledge isn't readily apparent.
+More often than not, it's used without the individual being aware of using it — and without even thinking about it.

 On the other, once this knowledge is identified, it's relatively easy to document and communicate to new learners.

 As a simple example, we'd all understand that being instructed to “turn the computer on” means to press the power button on our device.
 Generally speaking, most wouldn't need to be given these more specific and explicit instructions here — but this explicit explanation would be necessary for those with minimal experience with computers.

 - The ability to navigate company software without thinking about the steps involved

 - A team's unspoken understanding of each member's strengths and weaknesses